 - Current air quality conditions for Oregon (zoom in-out): https://aqicn.org/map/oregon/

-- People can camp in nearby Aspen groves with Tamaracks and Ponderosa Pines
+- People can camp in nearby Aspen groves mixed with Tamaracks and Ponderosa Pines

 - Many bird species for our Ornithologists/Audubon enthusiasts

 - We are located just south of the spectacular Strawberry Mountains Wilderness! https://www.fs.usda.gov/recarea/malheur/recarea/?recid=39906

 - John Day, OR Weather.com 10-day forecast: https://weather.com/weather/tenday/l/John+Day+OR+97845:4:US

 This is a loosely organized star party.
 However, basic star party etiquette will apply - ie. no white light; please no dog walking on telescope field; green lasers may affect astro imagers; etc.